Marcel Hirscher wins Olympic giant slalom for 2nd gold medal

 Hirscher raised his right index finger in the air on crossing the finish line, screaming ”Yesss!” as he skied toward a television camera.

 An Olympic medal in giant slalom was one of the few honors Hirscher lacked after two near misses.
-He placed fourth in GS at both the 2010 Vancouver Games and 2014 Sochi Games.
+He placed fourth in GS at both the 2010 Vancouver Games and 2014 Sochi Games, when Pinturault also took bronze.

 Hirscher is also the world champion in giant slalom, taking gold last year at St. Moritz, Switzerland.